Fun Pangasius Fish Facts For Kids | Kidadl

 How cute are they?

 Catfish can seem cute to many people and some even keep them as pets.
-Their bearded mouth, scaleless bodies have a charm to them and they also play a pretty significant role in aquaculture.
-Whether they seem cute or not to people, the importance of this fish cannot be denied.
+Their bearded mouths and scaleless bodies have a charm to them and they also play a pretty significant role in aquaculture.
+Whether they seem cute or not to people, the importance of these fish cannot be denied.

 How do they communicate?